Top 20 strategies for CD savers

-Brokered CDs are purchased through a brokerage firm and are an option for those looking for higher rates than offered at banks on regular CDs.
-Brokered CDs also allow investors with more than $250,000 to still insure their funds with the FDIC by offering CDs issued by multiple banks.
-Just make sure you know what bank a brokered CD is at so you don’t exceed FDIC limits with other accounts at the bank.
+Brokered CDs are purchased through a brokerage firm and are an option for those looking for higher rates than those offered at banks on regular CDs.
+Brokered CDs also allow investors with more than $250,000 to insure all of their funds with the FDIC by offering CDs issued by multiple banks.
+Just make sure you know what bank a brokered CD is at so you don’t exceed FDIC limits with other accounts you may have at the bank.

 Brokered CDs benefited the investor because you could instantly get more FDIC coverage — especially when the FDIC limit used to be $100,000 — through brokered CDs, says Tim Kenney, certified financial planner at Seawise Financial in Cardiff-by-the-Sea, California.

 “It was pretty easy to get over that FDIC coverage really quick,” he says.

 Terminating a brokered CD early is more complicated than with a traditional CD because you may have to sell your ownership interest, via your broker, at the current market value.
 Depending on the rate environment, terminating your investment early could cause you to lose some of your principal.

 Brokered CDs are a riskier option than bank CDs, according to the Securities and Exchange Commission, because you may lose some principal or have to sell for a loss if rates increase after you open a brokered CD.